Scrum Product Backlog Grooming, Refining, Estimating and Prioritizing

 Deleted if they are no longer needed.

-Scrum Product backlog Grooming happens is less important than making sure it is well integrated into the Scrum development flow, to ensure flexible and fast delivery of business value.
+When the Scrum Product backlog Grooming happens is less important than making sure it is well integrated into the Scrum development flow, to ensure flexible and fast delivery of business value.

 0 comments: